Matoking/protontricks/README.md

 ```

 # Contact
-If you'd like, you can hit me up on twitter @Sirmentio, or on the Linux Gaming Discord, I don't talk nuch there but I'd be happy to hear from anyone who has something to say!
+If you'd like, you can hit me up on twitter @Sirmentio, or on the Linux Gaming Discord, I don't talk much there but I'd be happy to hear from anyone who has something to say!